Mariana J. Kaplan, M.D.

 Biography

-Mariana Kaplan, M.D., joined NIAMS as Chief of the Systemic Autoimmunity Branch in 2013.
-She is also Deputy Scientific Director at NIAMS.
+Mariana Kaplan, M.D., joined the NIAMS as Chief of the Systemic Autoimmunity Branch in 2013.
+She is also a Deputy Scientific Director.
 Before her appointment, she was a Professor of Medicine in the Division of Rheumatology at the University of Michigan.
 Dr. Kaplan obtained her medical degree at the National Autonomous University of Mexico and did her Internal Medicine Residency at the National Institute of Medical Sciences and Nutrition in Mexico City.
-Dr. Kaplan did her Rheumatology Fellowship and postdoctoral training at the University of Michigan, where she was a member of the faculty for 15 years and an active member of their Multidisciplinary Lupus Clinic.
+She then completed her Rheumatology Fellowship and postdoctoral training at the University of Michigan, where she was a faculty member for 15 years and an active member of their Multidisciplinary Lupus Clinic.

 Selected Publications